10,000 rapid and ultra-rapid charge points in the UK

 Ultra-rapid network Applegreen Electric is a live payment partner.

-En-route charging provider Applegreen Electric and Scotland-based FOR:EV are the most recent networks to go live on Zap-Pay.
+Destination charging providers Monta and Roam are the most recent networks to go live on Zap-Pay.

-The two operators join en-route networks MFG EV Power, Osprey, Fastned, evyve and ESB Energy; on-street networks Connected Kerb, char.gy and Charge My Street; as well as Alfa Power, GeniePoint and Mer in making payment easy for electric car drivers with Zap-Pay.
+The two operators join en-route networks Applegreen Electric, MFG EV Power, Osprey, Fastned, evyve and ESB Energy; on-street networks Connected Kerb, char.gy and Charge My Street; as well as Alfa Power, Be.EV, FOR:EV, GeniePoint, PoGo, Qwello and Mer in making payment easy for electric car drivers with Zap-Pay.

 More charge point networks will go live as soon as technical integration is complete.